The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 Broadly, the CCC’s advice paints a positive picture.

-Savings from the net zero investments being made now start to meaningfully pay off during the 2038-42 period, including lower household energy bills and reduced costs for motorists.
+Investments being made now will start to pay off by 2038, including through lower household energy bills and reduced costs for motorists.

 This comes alongside new jobs and growing markets linked to new technologies, as well as cleaner air and enhanced biodiversity.